-On September 23, 2003, Zapata purchased 2,663,905 shares of Safety Components International, Inc. common stock in privately negotiated transactions for \$30.9 million.
+On September 23, 2003, Zapata purchased 2,663,905 shares of Safety common stock in privately negotiated transactions for \$30.9 million.
 On October 7, 2003, Zapata purchased an additional 1,498,489 shares of Safety common stock in privately negotiated transactions.
 These additional shares were purchased for \$16.9 million and increased the Company's ownership percentage of Safety's outstanding common stock to approximately 84% at that time.
 All purchases of Safety's common stock were funded from Zapata's cash and cash equivalents.
 The Company accounted for these transactions under the purchase method and began consolidating amounts related to Safety's assets and liabilities as of September 30, 2003 and results of operations in the fourth quarter of 2003.

 After Zapata acquired more than 80% of its outstanding common stock, Safety Components and its affiliated group of corporations became members of Zapata's affiliated tax group.
-Zapata and Safety Components have entered into a Tax Sharing and Indemnity Agreement to define their respective rights and obligations relating to federal, state and other taxes for taxable periods attributable to the filing of consolidated or combined income tax returns as part of the Zapata affiliated tax group.
-Pursuant to the Tax Sharing and Indemnity Agreement, Safety Components will be required to pay Zapata its share of federal income taxes, if any.
-In addition, each party will be required to reimburse the other party for its use of either party's tax attributes.
+On March 19, 2004, Zapata and Safety Components entered into a Tax Sharing and Indemnity Agreement to define their respective rights and obligations relating to federal, state and other taxes for taxable periods attributable to the filing of consolidated or combined income tax returns as part of the Zapata affiliated tax group.
+Pursuant to the Tax Sharing and Indemnity Agreement, Safety Components is required to pay Zapata its share of federal income taxes, if any, for those periods.
+In addition, each party is required to reimburse the other party for its use of either party's tax attributes for those periods.
 Similar provisions apply under the Tax Sharing and Indemnity Agreement to other taxes, such as state and local income taxes.

-On or about April 1, 2004, Zapata's stock ownership percentage of Safety Components outstanding stock decreased below 80% (approximately 79.9%) due to stock option exercises by Safety Component's employees.
-As a result of Zapata's ownership of Safety Components outstanding stock falling below 80%, as of April 1, 2004, Zapata will no longer consolidate Safety Components into Zapata's consolidated income tax returns.
-Safety will be consolidated into Zapata's tax filing group for the fourth calendar quarter of 2003 and the first calendar quarter of 2004.
-In addition, the Tax Sharing and Indemnity Agreement is effective for all periods during which Zapata owned at least 80% of Safety Components common stock.
+On or about April 1, 2004, Zapata's stock ownership percentage of Safety Components outstanding stock decreased below 80% due to stock option exercises by Safety Component's employees.
+As a result of Zapata's ownership of Safety Components outstanding stock falling below 80%, Zapata will not consolidate Safety Components into Zapata's consolidated income tax returns for periods subsequent to the first quarter of 2004.
+Due to this deconsolidation, Zapata Corporate began recording deferred taxes to reflect the impact of the basis difference between "book" and "tax" resulting from the consolidation of Safety Components for book purposes and the deconsolidation for tax purposes.
+Zapata Corporate will continue to record deferred taxes for this basis difference as long as Safety is consolidated for book purposes and deconsolidated for tax purposes.